 - Should further restrictions be put in place by our government regarding closing our doors, our staff will continue to work remotely to the best of our abilities.
 Additionally, we have provided our residents with security phone numbers to some of our staff members, which they can use in case of after hours emergencies, or in the case staff cannot come to work and they need to contact us for any reason.

-Due to the current restrictions on gatherings, as well as in an effort to limit the amount of people entering our facility for our residents’ safety, we are not booking Ballroom rentals at this time.
+Due to the current restrictions on gatherings, we are not booking Ballroom rentals at this time.

 How YOU Can Help